Hong Kong Company Incorporation – A Step-by-Step Guide

 Your business can have between 1 and 50 shareholders.
 There are some rules about who they can be during the incorporation process:

 Put simply, the shareholders own the company and appoint directors to run it.
 Shareholders can generally make decisions on issues directors cannot, and also keep an eye on the finances, which includes approving how money is spent.
-These are important things to think about before you set up a company.
+These are important things to think about before you incorporate a Hong Kong company.

-The next role when setting up a company in Hong Kong is to appoint a company secretary who will be responsible for your records and ensure you comply with statutory requirements.
+The next step in the Hong Kong company registration process is to appoint a company secretary who will be responsible for your records and ensure you comply with statutory requirements.
 This can be an individual person or a company.
 Individuals must be residents of the country, and companies must be registered locally as a place of business.
 If you have a sole director/shareholder, they cannot also fulfil the role of secretary.

 Share capital is the value of equity your business has issued in shares.
-There is no minimum share capital requirement for Limited Partnerships or Limited Liability Companies, but you will need at least one share issued to a minimum of one shareholder.
+There is no minimum share capital requirement for Private Limited Companies, but you will need at least one share issued to a minimum of one shareholder.
 Shares don’t have to be issued in Hong Kong dollars as long as they are in another major currency.

-When setting up a company in Hong Kong, the type of shared capital is Issued capital, which refers to the total value of currently allotted shares.
+When incorporating a company in Hong Kong, the type of shared capital is Issued capital, which refers to the total value of currently allotted shares.
 This is calculated based on the number of allotted shares and the value of each share.

-One option is to use a business incorporation company that can provide you with a registered address.
+If you don't have a physical office in Hong Kong yet, one option is to use company registration services that can provide you with a registered address.
 You can also use your residential address as your business address, but remember that this information will be publicly available once you register.

-File Company Officers File with Hong Kong Companies Registry
+8. File Company Officers File with the Hong Kong Companies Registry

 Details about your company officers are public information and must be available under the Hong Kong Companies Registry.